-Working on your IT budget is just about the least exciting and often most mentally-draining thing you can do.
+Working on your IT budget is just about the least exciting and often most mentally-draining business task you can do.
 Creating new ways to spend money is the bane of business owners.
-However, it’s important that you do.
+However, you must do.
 That’s the bad news; the good news is the work pays off.

 If you’re the CIO of your company, you already know how important technology is.
 The challenge can be convincing the rest of the C-suite.
 Technology consultant and programmer Erik Dietrich noted, “I can tell you that [using the term technical debt] for shortcuts in the codebase is a powerful one when it comes to communication between the business and the software development group.
 When you explain software decisions to managers and MBAs using the language of economics, they get it.”